-This strategy follows 3 very basic rules clearer outlined by CRA.
+This strategy follows 3 very basic rules clearly outlined by CRA.

-1. Money withdrawn from RRSP's, RRIF's, LIF's, etc. are taxable as income within the year the withdraw occurs.
+1. Money is withdrawn from RRSPs, RRIF's, LIF's, etc. are taxable as income within the year the withdraw occurs.

 The likely hood of a review of the respective deductions is very high, however, with proper planning and accounting the review process should be simple and efficient with the proper advice.

 The mortgage investment corporation (MIC) used within this strategy are of the highest security within the financial industry.
 This is because the MIC itself is not used for business, leverage, or development purposes.
 It is strictly used by the individuals within this strategy whose payments are being funded via their

 RRSP withdrawals.
 Also, the mortgages are considered double collateralized, meaning that should a borrower ever decide to default on their mortgage, the MIC will simply redeem their shares and call the loan outstanding.
 And because it is backed by both the registered assets (shares) and the property itself it has double the protection of other traditional MIC's.